 The software also provides talent and workforce management services designed to make sure your workforce is in good shape.

-The company is also known to only deal with top insurance companies and benefits providers.
+The is also known to only deal with top insurance companies and benefits providers.
 This allows their clients to provide benefits from the best providers at competitive rates.

 The software also allows for COBRA program administration and custom communication networks for employees.
 It also allows you to handle all of the benefits enrollment, shopping, and billing so that you can have a unique benefits program.

 Custom pricing applies to each package depending on the of employees.
 For more information, contact the through its website.

 PeopleKeep is a benefits-based software designed for small businesses with 50 employees or less.
 However, they do have a package for companies with more than 50 employees.

 Since the software only provides benefits administration services, it goes one step further in customizing that aspect.
 For example, the employee self-service portal lets employees buy and make their own benefit plans and packages based on the budget and options provided.